-We look forward to having a fantastic year!
+We look forward to having a fantastic second semester!

 From the Gwinnett County Office of Advisement and Counseling, below are multiple resources available to all GCPS students and families.

 An article on self-monitoring interventions.

 Middle school is an exciting place and a great opportunity to meet new people!
 It gives students opportunities to explore who they are, develop new skills and interests, and think about their goals for the future.
 Middle school students have more choices and decisions to make.
 They are faced with more responsibility and expectations.
 Here are a few tips to help with the middle school transition:

 - Use folders and notebooks for each subject

 - Keep your locker and back pack cleaned out

 - Use different color folders for each class